ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ftplugin.md

 {{< date-last-mod >}}

 This is part three in a [seven-part series]({{< relref "/tutorials/vim-latex/intro" >}}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
-This article covers Vim's `ftplugin` system, which allows you to create customizations that apply only to LaTeX files (or any other file type).
-Understanding this article will give you a clearer mental model of how the VimTeX plugin works.
+This is a short article covers a few concepts related to Vim plugins and file-type plugins; the goal is to help you better understand how the VimTeX plugin works and to show you how to write LaTeX-specific Vim configuration.

 {{< toc level="2" title="Contents of this article" >}}

+## The goal of this article...

+...is to briefly explain a few Vim concepts that will help you better understand the VimTeX plugin (covered in the [next article]({{< relref "/tutorials/vim-latex/vimtex" >}})).

+This article covers:

+- What is a Vim plugin?
+- What is Vim's runtimepath?
+- What is a filetype specific Vim plugin?

+If these terms are familiar to you, you can probably skip to the [next article]({{< relref "/tutorials/vim-latex/vimtex" >}}).

 ## What is a plugin?

+Officially, using the definitions in the Vim docs:

-Officially, as defined in `:help plugin`, a *plugin* is the name for a Vimscript file that is loaded when you start Vim.
+- A *plugin* is the name for a Vimscript (or Lua) file that is loaded when you start Vim (source: see `:help plugin`).
-If you have ever created a `vimrc`, `init.vim`, or `init.lua` file, which are just simple Vimscript files, you have technically written a Vim plugin.
+  If you have ever created a `vimrc`, `init.vim`, or `init.lua` file, you have technically written a Vim plugin.
-Just like your `vimrc`, a plugin's purpose is to extend Vim's default functionality to meet your personal needs.
+  The purpose of a plugin is to extend Vim's default functionality to meet your personal needs.

-A *package*, as defined in `:help packages`, is a set of Vimscript files.
+- A *package* is a set of Vimscript (or Lua) files (source: see `:help packages`).

-To be pedantic, what most people (myself included) refer to in everyday usage as a Vim plugin is technically a package.
+In practice, most people (myself included) use the word "plugin" for both single Vimscript files (which are *officially* plugins) and collections of Vimscript files (which are officially packages).

-That's irrelevant; the point is that plugins and packages are just Vimscript files used to extend Vim's default functionality, and, if you have ever written a `vimrc` or `init.vim`, it is within your means to write more advanced plugins, too.
+Terminology aside, the point here is that plugins and packages are just Vimscript files used to extend Vim's default functionality, and, if you have ever written a `vimrc` or `init.vim`, it is within your means to write more advanced plugins, too.

 {{< details summary="I use Neovim and write my config in Lua.
 Where does Lua fit into this discussion?" >}}
-Basically everything Vimscript-themed in this article also works with Lua, I just focused on Vimscript in this article because (1) Vimscript works for both Vim and Neovim users and (2) the VimTeX plugin uses Vimscript.
+Basically everything Vimscript-themed in this article also works with Lua, I just focused on Vimscript in this article because

+1. Vimscript works for both Vim and Neovim users and
+2. the VimTeX plugin uses Vimscript.

 You can mostly replace any `.vim` with a `.lua` equivalent (e.g. replace the Vimscript file `ftplugin/tex.vim` with a Lua file `ftplugin/tex.lua`) and (assuming your Neovim is relatively up to date, e.g. 0.7+) Neovim should recognize and source the `.lua` file out of the box.
 {{< /details >}}